- A UserVoice plan that includes SAML Single Sign-On

 - Once logged in, click the Settings Cog in the bottom-left corner.

-- Click on the Web Portal tab, navigate to User authentication and click ‘Edit…’
+- Click on the General tab, scroll down to Access and click User authentication.

-- On the Edit User Authentication dialog page, perform the following steps:
+- On the User Authentication dialog page, perform the following steps:

 - Check the Single Sign-On (SSO) radio box.